smttsp/Forensics_Toolbox4Lab/README.md

 # Forensics_Toolbox4Lab

-The toolbox is copied from https://github.com/MKLab-ITI/image-forensics and then updated such that it can be used in the lab in an automated way.
+The toolbox is copied from https://github.com/MKLab-ITI/image-forensics and then updated to make it easily usable in the lab.